-Public and agency review of the draft Environmental Assessment and FONSI was completed on February 19, 2022.
-All comments submitted during the public review period have been responded to in the Final Environmental Assessment and FONSI.
+Public and agency review of the draft Environmental Assessment and FONSI was completed on [date to be added when completed].
+All comments submitted during the public review period will be responded to in the Final Environmental Assessment and FONSI.

 Pursuant to section 7 of the Endangered Species Act of 1973, as amended, the U.S. Army Corps of Engineers determined that the recommended plan would have no effect on federally listed species or their designated critical habitat.